Bayo-bit/airbnb-clone-project/README.md

 **Importance of Identifying Design Properties of a Mock-Up Design**

-Identifying design properties such as colors, typography, and spacing helps maintain visual consistency across all pages.
+-Identifying design properties such as colors, typography, and spacing helps maintain visual consistency across all pages.
-It allows developers to accurately translate the Figma mock-up into code and ensures the final product looks and feels like the original design.
+-It allows developers to accurately translate the Figma mock-up into code and ensures the final product looks and feels like the original design.
-It also improves collaboration between designers and developers, reduces rework, and creates a more professional, user-friendly interface.
+-It also improves collaboration between designers and developers, reduces rework, and creates a more professional, user-friendly interface.

 **Why Identify Design Properties:**
 They ensure consistency, improve collaboration, and help match Figma mockups accurately.